wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-monitor-troubleshoot-investigate/includes/3-troubleshooting-teams.md

 ## Using logs

-Log files are created automatically, and provide information to help you troubleshoot specific issues.
+Log files are created automatically and provide information to help you troubleshoot specific issues.

 There are three types of log files: debug, media, and desktop.
 The debug log is used most often.
 Media and desktop logs are used by Microsoft for specific support cases.
 If you create a Microsoft support request, the support engineer will require the debug log.

 Debug log records are produced by the Windows and Mac desktop clients, and browser-based clients.
-The logs are text files, and can be read using any text-based editor.
+The logs are text files and can be read using any text-based editor.
 Logs are read from the bottom up and new log records are created when logging into the client.
 Debug logs show the following data flows:

 - Login
 - Connection requests to middle tier services